w3f/polkadot-wiki/docs/learn/learn-consensus.md

 GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the Polkadot Relay Chain.

+The Polkadot Host uses the GRANDPA Finality protocol to finalize blocks.
+Finality is obtained by consecutive rounds of voting by the validator nodes.
+Validators execute GRANDPA finality process in parallel to Block Production as an independent service.

 It works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.